MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/mb-multi-sim-operations.md

 ## MBIM Interface Update for Multi-SIM Operations

 For non-Windows Mobile operating systems, a multi-executor modem appears as one USB composite device with multiple MBIM functions.
-Each MBIM function represents an executor that is capable of maintaining registration.
-Executor-specific commands and notifications are exchanged through the MBIM function representing that executor, while modem-specific commands (i.e., those that are not executor-specific) and their corresponding notifications may be sent to or come from any MBIM function that belongs to the same underlying USB composite device.
+Each MBIM function represents an executor that can maintain registration.
+Executor-specific commands and notifications are exchanged through the MBIM function representing that executor, while modem-specific commands (in other words, those that are not executor-specific) and their corresponding notifications may be sent to or come from any MBIM function that belongs to the same underlying USB composite device.

 All CID set or query requests issued to a MBIM function are executed against the modem and executor with which the miniport instance is associated; likewise, all unsolicited notifications sent from a MBIM function are applicable to the modem and the executor with which the MBIM function is associated.
 In the same way, all unsolicited Device Service events sent from a miniport instance are applicable to the modem and the executor with which the MBIM function is associated.
 For example, an unsolicited MBIM_CID_REGISTER_STATE or MBIM_CID_PACKET_SERVICE notification from a MBIM function indicates the registration or packet service state of the associated modem/executor only and is unrelated to the state of other modem(s) or other executor(s).